cv-lee/BraTs/README.md

 <br>

-`data_preprocess.py`: By using this code, original image(240×240×155×4) can be diveded into 155 image pieces(240×240) of the specific mode.
+`data_preprocess.py`: Code for data pre-processing.
+Using this, original image(240×240×155×4) can be diveded into 155 image pieces(240×240) of the specific mode.
 Also, original label(240×240×155) can be divided into 155 label pieces.

-`dataset.py`: Prepare dataset and dataloader for [Pytorch](https://pytorch.org/docs/stable/index.html) modules
+`dataset.py`: Code for Prepareing dataset and dataloader for [Pytorch](https://pytorch.org/docs/stable/index.html) modules

 <br>
 <br>